 a or b or c

 In the expression above c is never evaluated if either a or b evaluate to True because the entire expression evaluates to True immediately when any sub expression evaluates to True.
-The short circuit effect is non-consequential above but in the case below the effect is subtle and potentially destructive:

-def x(i):

-if i:

-return True

-else:

-1/0 # Hard stop

-a = 1

-b = 0

-while True:

-if x(a) or x(b):

-print('a or b is True')

-The code above will go into an endless loop because x(b) is never evaluated.
-If it was the program would terminate due to an attempted division by zero.
+See 6.24 for further discussions of short-circuit evaluation.

 6.23.2 Guidance to language users

-Follow the guidance of TR 24772-1 clause 6.23.5;
+Follow the guidance contained in ISO/IEC TR 24772-1 clause 6.23.5;

-Be aware that short-circuited expressions can cause subtle errors because not all sub-expressions may be evaluated.

 6.24 Side-effects and Order of Evaluation of Operands [SAM]

 6.24.1 Applicability to language

-Python supports sequence unpacking (parallel assignment) in which each element of the right hand side (expressed as a tuple) is evaluated and then assigned to each element of the left-hand side (LHS) in left-to-right sequence.
+Python supports sequence unpacking (parallel assignment) in which each element of the right-hand side (expressed as a tuple) is evaluated and then assigned to each element of the left-hand side (LHS) in left-to-right sequence.
 For example, the following is a safe way to exchange values in Python:

 a = 1